hgmnz/flyinghopmachine/source/_posts/2015-06-18-brew-day-drink-with-the-flies-ipa-v2.markdown

 The final recipe looks like this:

-Water: RO treated with 1.5tsp gypsum and 1/4tsp calcium chloride in strike water.
+Water: RO treated with 1.5tsp gypsum and 1/4 tsp calcium chloride in strike water.
 Add 1/4 tsp gypsum in boil.

 5 lb American 2-row<br>